Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

 Arthritis is the inflammation of the joints.
 Adjustable beds can ease discomfort caused from arthritis by evenly distributing your weight across the bed and relieving pressure on your joints.
 These beds are also easier to get in and out of because you have the ability to adjust the head and feet to the best angle to lift yourself out of the mattress.

 Ever had a swollen extremity and been told to keep it elevated?
 Having the freedom to adjust the angle of your head and feet can help reduce swelling and discomfort wherever you may be experiencing it.
-Commonly, individuals experience edema— the accumulation of fluid within the tissues resulting in swelling.
-Keeping your feet elevated on one of these bases can virtually eliminate the symptoms of edema.
+Commonly, individuals experience edema— the accumulation of fluid within the tissues associated with swelling.
+Keeping your feet elevated on one of these bases can help rid the symptoms of edema.

-Whether you suffer from one of the conditions we listed above, or you just want an adjustable base for convenience reasons, these sleep accessories can help you get better, healthier rest.
+Whether you suffer from one of the conditions we listed above, or you just want an adjustable base for convenience reasons, these sleep accessories can help you get better, improved rest.

 Frequently Asked Questions